tomatolog/manticore/docs/8_sphinxql_reference/attach_index_syntax.rst

 parts of the RT index definition from the configuration file will be ignored.

-As of 2.0.2-beta, ATTACH INDEX comes with a number of restrictions.
+ATTACH INDEX comes with a number of restrictions.
 Most notably, the target RT index is currently required to be empty, making ATTACH INDEX a one-time conversion operation only.
 Those restrictions may be lifted in future releases, as we add the needed functionality to the RT indexes.
 The complete list is as follows.

 -  Target RT index needs to be empty.
-(See `the section called “TRUNCATE RTINDEX syntax” <../truncate_rtindex_syntax.html>`__)
+(See `the section called “TRUNCATE RTINDEX syntax” <../truncate_rtindex_syntax.md>`__)

 -  Source disk index needs to have index\_sp=0, boundary\_step=0,
    stopword\_step=1.